wochinge/go-rasa-sdk/README.md

         // in your `domain.yml`
         FormName: "age_form",

-        // Slots your form should fill
+        // Slots your form should fill.
         RequiredSlots: []string{"age"},

         // Defines how slots are filled
         SlotMappings: map[string][]forms.SlotMapping{
-            // the age slot is filled by an entity with the name `number` "age": {{FromEntity: "number"}}},
+            // the age slot is filled by an entity with the name `number`.
+            "age": {{FromEntity: "number"}}},

         // Validators for slot candidates
         Validators: map[string][]forms.SlotValidator{
-            // AgeValidator will validate that the age is not a negative number "age": {&AgeValidator{}},
+            // AgeValidator will validate that the age is not a negative number.
+            "age": {&AgeValidator{}},
         },

-        // OnSubmit is triggered when the form filled all required slots are filled
+        // OnSubmit is triggered when all required slots are filled.
         OnSubmit: func(_ *rasa.Tracker,
             _ *rasa.Domain,
             dispatcher responses.ResponseDispatcher) []events.Event {